ma3wahee/hopping-particle-simulation-/README.md

 # hopping-particle-simulation-

 # background-
-This project is inspired by the direct reading program based on the paper authored by Lauren K. Williams paper (2022)
+This project is inspired by the direct reading program based on the paper authored by Lauren K. Williams (2022)
 - catalan numbers
 - the combinatorics of hopping particles
 - positivity in markov chains